Glossary of Terms

 ExternalSpec

-An external standard, ontology, or schema to which a Product or Product Version conforms.
+An external standard, ontology, schema, or specification to which a Product, Product Version, PDS, PROD, or related artifact conforms.

 H